TrustTheVote-Project/VTP-RCV-demo/docs/DesignNotes.md

 - Given an connection ID, will invoke verify-ballot-receipt on the server side backend
 - Supports various switches, each switch being a different UX button

-Supports calling the python script verify-ballot-receipt with various switches.
-Each different python switch would map to a different button.
+Supports calling the backend python script verify-ballot-receipt with various switches.
+Each different python switch would map (TBD) to a different button.
 It is this endpoint which is of high interest regarding the VTP demo as this endpoint basically demonstrates E2EV.
 As such we probably want to plan some time optimizing the UX experience for this - the better it is, the more compelling VoteTracker+ will be for the voter. also requires a connection ID

 ### F. Fifth API endpoint (occurs during phase 3 above)